Veterans & Military

 ROTC students may compete for a variety of scholarships in both ROTC programs.
 Some scholarships provide full tuition, laboratory and incidental fees, and an allowance for books, plus a monthly stipend.

-Students who are interested in the Army ROTC Program should contact Jeffrey Coulter, Texas State University Recruiting and Enrollment Officer, at 512-245-0390.
+Students who are interested in the Army ROTC Program should email Mr. Jeffrey Coulter, Texas State University Recruiting and Enrollment Officer, or call 512-245-0390.
 Students who are interested in the Air Force ROTC Program should call 512-245-2182.
 Both programs meet on Tuesday and Thursday afternoons.